-School children (and sometimes even adults) will discover the importance of preserving and protecting the forests, marshlands, and streams of a barrier island.
-They'll also learn about the different habitats of a barrier island such as the MARITIME FORST, SALTMARSH, DUNES, and BEACH.
+School children (and even adults) will discover the importance of preserving and protecting the forests, marshlands, and streams of a barrier island.
+They’ll also learn about the different habitats of a barrier island such as the maritime forest, saltmarsh, dunes, and beach.

-Thousands of Passports are being distributed across the Golden Isles:
+Thousands of Passports have been distributed across the Golden Isles:

-With a smart phone, familes can scan QR Codes that provide links to additional information on the properties they visit, including those below.
+With a smartphone, families can scan QR Codes that provide links to additional information on the properties they visit.

-Click HERE or the image below to download your own copy of the Passport!
+Click HERE or the image to download your own copy of the Passport!

 “ST. SIMONS ELEMENTARY IS VERY APPRECIATIVE OF THE PASSPORT TO PRESERVATIONS THAT WERE PROVIDED TO OUR STUDENTS.
 THE PASSPORTS SUPPORT THE MISSION OF OUR OCEAN LAB TO EDUCATE STUDENTS AND FOSTER APPRECIATION FOR OUR LOCAL HABITATS.
 I HOPE OUR STUDENTS WILL BE MOTIVATED TO EXPLORE THE ISLAND AND IDENTIFY LOCAL PLANTS AND ANIMALS.”